 - Adding new keywords: Adding new keywords to your campaign, especially if the keywords are quite general or correspond to popular search queries, can increase the number of impressions and clicks that you get.

-- Ads are showing on new Display Network sites: If your ad campaign uses automatic placements and has enough daily budget, then your ad traffic can increase significantly if it starts showing on a new publisher site.
+- Ads are showing on new Display Network sites: If your ad campaign uses automatic placements and has enough average daily budget, your ads' traffic can significantly increase if it starts showing on a new publisher site.

 - Seasonal trends or news events: Sometimes a sudden increase in interest in a specific topic can cause increased traffic – for example, if it's a special holiday or if someone famous blogs or talks about a particular topic.

 More about valid reasons for increases in traffic.

 There are many common reasons for increased traffic that don't involve invalid interactions.
 However, if you suspect that your account is indeed affected by invalid interaction activity, we'll investigate your account.

 Our team of specialists use a variety of different signals including click and impression information to identify sources of invalid activity.
 Because of the large number of data points that we look at, an investigation into your account may take several working days to complete.
 When you request an investigation, please share as much information as you have about the traffic that you're concerned about.